 Shamanism, the world’s oldest form of healing, is founded on the belief that the universe is one in spirit—a universe in which animals, birds, stones, rivers, mountains are messengers and allies.

 Shamanic training teaches you to connect with forces of nature, deepening your relationship with the earth while shedding of layers of the past and healing old wounds.
-The Peruvian shamanic tradition utilizes ancient and powerful ceremonies and Rites of Passage, empowering and freeing the student, and offering assistance in creating new alliances.
 It is a path that teaches you to live in Grace and with Spirit.

 The following was written by one of my students.
 I asked Leslie’s permission to share it here as I felt its evocative imagery captured the transformative power and beauty of the shamanic process well.

 POEM TO PACHAMAMA